Canon 5D Mark II vs SX60

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark II and Canon PowerShot SX60 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.